arnaud4d/documentation/docs/API/4DNetkit.md

 # 4D NetKit

 ## Overview
-4D NetKit is a built-in 4D component that allows you to interact with third-party web services and their APIs (such as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview), for example).
+4D NetKit is a built-in 4D component that allows you to interact with third-party web services and their APIs such as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).

 ## Table of contents